bauer-san/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes:

 |  Layer (type)                    | Output Shape         |  Param #     | Connected to                 |
 ----------------------------------------------------------| -------------| -----------------------------|
 | lambda_1 (Lambda)                | (None, 160, 320, 3)  |  0           | lambda_input_1[0][0]         |